LearnWeb3DAO/MEV-Practical/README.md

 ## Build

-Lets build an example on how to usee flashbots
+Lets build an example on how to use flashbots

 - To setup a Hardhat project, Open up a terminal and execute these commands